Jeremy Taggart: Other projects

 In January 2014, Jeremy teamed up with fellow Canadian Jonathan Torrens to create the Taggart and Torrens Podcast.
 They discuss everything from sports to politics and offer a unique Canadian "everyman" perspective on the issues.
 They also play games they have created such as "Poem Sayin" and "Callin Pranks".
 In October 2017, Taggart and Torrens released the paperback book Canadianity: Tales From The True North Strong And Freezing, "a collection of showbiz tales from the road and relatable everyday anecdotes, all wrapped up in a nostalgic fondness for this great country.
-Canadianity takes readers on a cross-country journey, shining the spotlight on notable local heroes (or bahds), the best places to crush food and the greasiest watering holes, coast to coast to coast."
+Canadianity takes readers on a cross-country journey, shining the spotlight on notable local heroes (or bands), the best places to crush food and the greasiest watering holes, coast to coast to coast."

+Taggart has been drumming for Canadian alternative rock band Limblifter since 2024.

+Personal life

-He is the cousin of Australian footballer Adam Taggart and musician Andrew Taggart.
+Taggart is the cousin of Australian footballer Adam Taggart and musician Andrew Taggart.